Advanced Quarkus Development

 Explore the Project

-Let’s take a look at the Explorer menu on the left hand of the IDE.
+Let’s take a look at the Explorer menu on the left-hand side of the IDE.
 Your Quarkus project was already imported when the workspace was created.

 -